hiroshimamiya/EPIB607/Syllabus.md

 # Policy around the use of AI technologies for class assignments
 Generative AI is a type of artificial intelligence that uses machine learning to create new types of media, including text, images, software codes, sound, and video in response to user prompts (inputs).
 Many tools exist that use generative AI to create new content.
-Some examples include ChatGPT and Bing (text generation) and Midjourney and DALL-E (image generation).
+Some examples include ChatGPT and Bing.

 Use of these tools to complete assignments and presentations is permitted as part of learning aids, as long as the three conditions are met: